Tourist visa to Thailand

 The arrival card should only be filled out on the official website: tdac.immigration.go.th/arrival-card

 Only personal details, health details and accommodation details in Thailand are to be filled in.
-You do not need to upload any photos or scan your passport when filling in
+You do not need to upload any photos or scan your passport when filling it in.

 What is the cost of the arrival card?

-Currently you fill in the entry card for free.
+Currently, you fill in the entry card free of charge.

 How far in advance of my trip do I need to complete the arrival card?

-You must complete your entry card online at least 3 days before you plan to arrive in Thailand.
+You must complete your entry card online no earlier than 3 days before you plan to arrive in Thailand.

 Can I modify my entry card after it has been filled out?